Nullora/NovusNet/README.md

 - NFTP is not yet fully stress-tested with large files

-- Currently Linux-only (Windows support planned once stable)
+- Currently Linux-only

 # Motivation

 Networking can be difficult to approach, especially for beginners.
 Setting up sockets, handling errors, and implementing encryption often requires significant effort and repetition across projects.

-NovusNet was created to eliminate that friction by providing a simple, reusable solution for secure communication.
-Whether you're learning networking or building a small project, NovusNet allows you to move faster and focus on what matters.
+NovusNet was created to eliminate that hardwork by providing a simple, reusable solution for secure communication.
+Whether you're learning networking or building a small project, NovusNet allows you to move faster and focus on building.

 # Contributors